davisjustinw/luned/notes.md

   * up command.
 Example when day is displayed <up 2> would print another day.
   * bread crumb command
 ## Blog Ideas
   * ambiguous testing?
-  * zen and the art of code re-use.  the story of round_to
+  * zen and the art of code re-use.  the story of round_to and readability
+  * splat breadcrumbs and readability
+  * reluctant to build objects but lead to greater readability
+  * too much in place leads to snaggle code

 ## Notes